heathermiller/dist-prog-book/chapter/8/big-data.md

 - Writing raw MR program still requires plentiful efforts from programmers, especially when real applications require a pipeline of MapReduce jobs and programmers have to write coordinate code to chain together those MR stages.

 ### 1.1.2 FlumeJava
 FlumeJava was introduced to make it easy to develop, test, and run efficient data-parallel pipelines.
-FlumeJava represents each dataset as an object and transformation is invoked by using methods on these objects.
+FlumeJava represents each dataset as an object and transformation is invoked by applying methods on these objects.
 It constructs an efficient internal execution plan from a pipeline of MapReduce jobs, uses deferred evaluation and optimizes based on plan structures.
 The debugging ability allows programmers to run on the local machine first and then deploy to large clusters.

 *Core Abstraction*
 - `PCollection<T>`, a immutable bag of elements of type `T`